 It's interesting how things happen to us.
 This week I posted a story on Instagram about a workout I had finished, and a friend sent a message congratulating me.
 Then, we started to talk about training and what motivates us.
-I said that what motivates me was the five years habits project.
-The "interesting" part happened because our conversation became different from our initial talk, only about workouts.
+I told him that what motivated me was the five years habits project.
+The "interesting" part happened because our conversation differed from our initial talk, only about workouts.

 He also read others articles, said that I'm doing great and that he'd read everything I wrote from now on.
-First of all, thank you so much for your support.
+So, first of all, thank you so much for your support.
 I do appreciate that.
 It's fuel for me to continue what I'm doing, that is, writing and hoping that I can impact an immense number of lives.
-Because of all this, I'm writing this letter to you.
+So, I'm writing this letter to you because of all this.

 Before starting our letter, I need to create some context.
-My friend told me that it's awe-inspiring what I'm doing with my website.
-He'd want to do something like this, but he thinks that this isn't easy.
-He also asked me if I want to impact many people because I don't share my posts very often and that I need to divulge more.
-Given this context, here is my letter for you.
+My friend told me that what I'm doing with my website is awe-inspiring.
+He'd want to do something like this, but he thinks this isn't easy.
+He asked me if I didn't want to impact many people because I often don't share my posts and I should divulge more.
+So, given this context, here is my letter for you.

 Do you know what the most valuable real estate in the world is?
 The graveyard.
 Do you know why?
-It's because there lie millions of half-written books, dreams never reached, ideas never shared, and talents never developed.
+There lie millions of half-written books, dreams never reached, ideas never shared, and talents never developed.

-My first goal to start this blog is to prove that I have consistency in keeping the writing habit.
+My first goal in starting this blog is to prove that I can create consistency in keeping my writing habit.
 In the beginning, I just wanted to sit every day and write a little.
-Then, in another day, write a little more.
+Then, on another day, write a little more.
 Today, after more than one year of doing this, I can say that it's almost natural for me to do this.
-I chose writing because it helps me think clearly, which is a meta-skill I want to develop (I'm also going to write about the meta-skills I want to create).
+I chose writing because it helps me think clearly, which is a meta-skill I want to develop (I will also write about the meta-skills I want to create).
 Why don't you use this same goal to start writing?

 I like to think that this website is a Digital Garden.
-Little by little, I'm creating stuff, writing some pieces of notes, some articles.
-I'm focusing less on the results and more on the process of creation to get there.
-And like a garden, it will grow, and maybe something will impact a lot of lives.
-So, answering your question if I want to reach a lot of people?
+I'm creating stuff, writing some pieces of notes, some articles, little by little.
+I'm focusing less on the results and more on the creation process to get there.
+And like a garden, it will grow, and maybe something will impact many lives.
+So, answering your question, if I want to reach many people?
 I do, but not necessarily now.
-I believe in the "telepathy" idea that someday, somewhere, someone will need to read what I'm doing here.
+I believe in the "telepathy" idea that someday, someone will need to read what I'm doing here.

 And yes, I need to divulge more.
 Divulgation is the last step of the whole process.
 I think that soon I'll expose more because it's a natural part of the process.
-When you least expect it, you'll see many posts about my texts on Instagram, haha.
+When you least expect it, you'll see many posts about my texts on Instagram.

 I must admit that I was also afraid to start this blog and share my thoughts.
 But I had the luck of having special people to support and encourage me since my first post.
-Don't focus on people who will criticize you, focus on the ones that will be rooting for you.
-When I was starting, someone has attacked me because I was posting things that weren't relevant.
+Don't focus on people who will criticize you; focus on those rooting for you.
+When I was starting, someone criticized me because I posted things that weren't relevant.
 At the same time, a friend sent me a message telling me to ignore that person, that I was doing very well.
 I had two choices that day: listen to my friend or the one that was criticizing.
 Guess who I heard?
 If this happens to you, know that I'll be your biggest fan and that you can count on me.